phicau/olaFlow/README.md

 This free and open source project is committed to bringing the latest advances in the simulation of wave dynamics to the OpenFOAM® and FOAM-extend communities.

-olaFlow includes a set of solvers and boundary conditions to generate and absorb water waves actively at the boundaries and to simulate their interaction with porous coastal structures.
+olaFlow includes a set of utilities, solvers and boundary conditions to generate and absorb water waves actively at the boundaries and to simulate their interaction with porous, floating or static structures in the coastal or offshore environments.

 You can find all the information regarding the model at its web site and wiki: